KunalSanghvii/KunalSanghvii.github.io/README.md

 ### Rebel, New York, NY | Software Engineer & Product Management Intern
 *May 2024 – August 2024*

-I led a team of six developers in designing and implementing key schema structures for community product models, which were essential for our platform's success.
-I also played a major role in integrating API views with Postman, contributing to both backend and frontend development for a platform similar to Spotify.
-This project required solving complex problems, and I ensured that our solutions were both effective and scalable, improving the overall performance and user experience.
+- Led a team of six developers in designing and implementing key schema structures for community product models.
+- Played a major role in integrating API views with Postman.
+- Contributed to both backend and frontend development for a platform similar to Spotify.
+- Solved complex problems and ensured that solutions were both effective and scalable.
+- Improved overall platform performance and user experience.

 ### Tata Consultancy Services, Mumbai, India | Systems Engineer
 *April 2021 – November 2022*
-As a skilled Java Backend Developer, I have made significant contributions to enhancing business frameworks by solving complex problems and optimizing processes.
-My expertise includes developing intricate plug-ins, designing dataflow jobs using Spring Boot for seamless database migration, and implementing robust encryption and decryption processes with Barricade Encryption.
-These efforts have driven a notable improvement in business performance.
+- Developed intricate plug-ins and designed dataflow jobs using Spring Boot for seamless database migration.
+- Implemented robust encryption and decryption processes with Barricade Encryption, boosting business performance.
-I have demonstrated strategic problem-solving by creating over three innovative methodologies for analyzing legacy databases.
-This involved developing mapping rules tailored to specific business requirements, enabling efficient database searches.
-I successfully uploaded modified data into Google Cloud ElasticSearch, significantly improving data accessibility and management.
+- Created over three innovative methodologies for analyzing legacy databases.
+- Successfully uploaded modified data into Google Cloud ElasticSearch, improving data accessibility and management.
-One of my standout achievements is leveraging Directed Acyclic Graphs (DAGs) through Airflow in the Google Cloud platform.
-This approach led to a remarkable 45% reduction in customer support tickets by efficiently generating customer profiles, showcasing my ability to deliver impactful solutions.
+- Leveraged Directed Acyclic Graphs (DAGs) through Airflow in the Google Cloud platform, reducing customer support tickets by 45%.
-I excel in dynamic environments where complex challenges require innovative and precise solutions.
-My experience reflects a dedication to leveraging cutting-edge technologies to drive business success and solve critical problems.

 ### Monethics, Mumbai, India | Research & Development/Marketing Strategist
 *January 2021 – April 2021*
-Distinguished for my adept management in the realm of marketing, I have orchestrated successful campaigns from conception to execution, leaving an indelible mark on the promotional landscape.
-As a seasoned professional:
-Led the meticulous planning and execution of comprehensive promotional campaigns encompassing diverse channels.
-Successfully managed the creation and production of a spectrum of promotional materials, including direct mail, e-mails, online content, video clips, e-blogs, e-books, and company brochures.
+- Led the planning and execution of comprehensive promotional campaigns across diverse channels.
+- Managed the creation and production of a wide range of promotional materials.
-Demonstrated expertise in leveraging cutting-edge technology to expand campaign reach and enhance Marketing ROI.
-Successfully implemented technology-driven strategies that not only elevated brand visibility but also introduced lucrative new profit streams.
+- Implemented technology-driven strategies to expand campaign reach and enhance Marketing ROI.

 ---